anders-wartoft/LogGenerator/README.md

 ## Q&A
 ### Why does my cmd printout have square brackets around every line?
 When using the -o cmd each batch of events will be printed on one line, separated by , and with [] around the batch.
-This behaviour is to illustrate the batch mechanism and will not be present if you write to file with `-o file -on {filename}`.
+This behaviour is to illustrate the batch mechanism and will not be present if you write to file with `-o file -ofn {filename}`.

 ### What is a good regex to use with the -i counter module?
 A regex could be `"(\d+)$"` since $ denotes end-of-string.